 Call 24/7 For Treatment

-Department Of Veteran Affairs Medical Center is a methadone and general addiction rehab center in Battle Creek, MI, situated at 5500 Armstrong Road in the 49037 zip code.
-Department Of Veteran Affairs Medical Center specializes in naltrexone administration, suboxone prescription and buprenorphine detox.
-It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Department Of Veteran Affairs Medical Center include contingency management/motivational incentives, motivational interviewing and anger management.
+Department Of Veteran Affairs Medical Center is a methadone and general addiction treatment center in Battle Creek, MI, situated at 5500 Armstrong Road in the 49037 zip code.
+Department Of Veteran Affairs Medical Center specializes in buprenorphine maintenance, suboxone prescription and buprenorphine detox.
+It is able to accommodate young adults and adults.
+Some of the treatment approaches used by Department Of Veteran Affairs Medical Center include motivational interviewing, trauma-related counseling and brief intervention.
 As part of its treatment program, Department Of Veteran Affairs Medical Center also offers alcohol detox and opioid detox.
-In addition, it provides family counseling, vocational training and educational support and health education services.
-Department Of Veteran Affairs Medical Center caters its treatment program to women and men.
+In addition, it provides marital/couples counseling, substance use education and individual counseling.
+Department Of Veteran Affairs Medical Center caters its treatment program to men and women.

 Address: 5500 Armstrong Road, Battle Creek, MI 49037